Skills Tests for Emerging Tech Roles

 4. Cloud Computing Engineers

-5. Internet of Things (IoT) Developers
+5. Developers of the Internet of Things (IoT)

-• Skills to Test: Embedded systems programming, sensor integration, network protocols, IoT security.
+Testing skills: Embedded systems programming, sensor integration, network protocols, IoT security.

 Conclusion